Project Space Station: Gameplay

 The game is played using a menu system.
 Every option can be queried for in-game help, and every major task has a tutorial that simulates that task without the consequences of failure, and sometimes with additional assistance (like being able to pause a landing attempt).
 Another major feature is the message system that alerts the player when there are changes to mission status, wherever the player might be within the menu system.

 Reception

 Info rated Project Space Station five stars out of five, describing it as "probably one of the most ambitious programs ever developed for the Commodore 64 ... a fun, complex simulation".

+Computer Entertainer rated the Apple II and IBM PC versions with two and a half / three stars.